Carl A. Miller

 UMD office: 3100K Atlantic Building

-I am an affiliate faculty of the Mathematics
+I am also an affiliate

-Department and an adjunct in the Computer
+faculty in Mathematics and AMSC and an adjunct in Computer Science and UMIACS.

 work on quantum information processing, a field where a number of different